JiraJedi/jirajedi.github.io/_posts/Jira-Manage-More-Teams-For-One-Backlog.md

 1. Going to the board settings (the 3 dots on the top right of the page -> `Board Settings`)
 2. Selecting  "<font color=blue>Edit Filter Query</font>" beneath the `Saved Filter`.
 3. You can then modify the filter to include the component(s) that correspond to the team or project you want to view issues for by appending `component = "**COMPONENT NAME**"` to the JQL query.
+>E.g `Project = "ABC" AND component = "**COMPONENT NAME**" SORTBY RANK ASC`
 This will ensure that each team or project only sees the issues that are relevant to them.
-4
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2OTMyMDUzMCw0NzIzNzE3MDksLTEwMz
+eyJoaXN0b3J5IjpbLTQ0NDA0MzQxMyw0NzIzNzE3MDksLTEwMz
 cwNTAzMzYsLTE4OTU5MzA5NjJdfQ==
 -->